timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 ####The Database####

 I guess I could spend the time to write the code to generate the database from Entity Framework, but that is not the focus of this tutorial.
-In order to help things along, I’m including a SQL script that will create all the tables we’ll need (Note: you’ll need to create a user and assign `db_datareader` and `db_datawriter` permissions).
+In order to help things along, I'm including a SQL script that will create all the tables we'll need (Note: you'll need to create a user and assign `db_datareader` and `db_datawriter` permissions).

 ######Tables.sql######